DevAgnihotri/MCA_Notes/Sem_3/CN/Unit_3.md

 **RARP** is the **opposite of ARP** — it is used to **find the IP address** of a device when it only knows its **MAC address**.

 > Converts **MAC address → IP address**.

+### Working

+1. Network Devices have MAC Add. but not IP address
+2. They broadcast an RARP Request...
+"Who has MAC Add 1111.2222.3333.4444"
+3. Device with that MAC Add replies with the IP Addr.
+4. THis IP add is stored in RARP cache

 ### ⚙️ **Use Case:**